Tanzania Travel, Tours, Gap Year & Volunteering

-Tanzania, home to Mount Kilimanjaro is a country that offers perhaps the greatest diversity of things to do in Africa.
-It may perhaps be a destination that you are unfamiliar with but this East African country is a heavyweight when it comes to entertainment.
-Jungle trekking, safaris, trekking, ancient cave paintings, tribal villages and beaches, its hard to think of what Tanzania hasn’t got.
+Tanzania may be a destination that you are unfamiliar with but this East African country is a heavyweight when it comes to things to do.
+Jungle adventures, wildlife safaris, tribal villages, Mount Kilimanjaro and beaches, its hard to think of what Tanzania hasn’t got.

 Find inspiration for the best things to do if you would like to book a holiday, travel, go backpacking or take a gap year in Tanzania.